SovereignCloudStack/docs/operations/operations/zuul-ci-cd-quickstart-user-guide.md

 Within `my-playbook.yaml` you can reference the secret value using `"{{ clouds_conf.credentials }}"`.
 In this example `my-secret-value` is clear readable text.
 That is not something we want to keep secrets.
-But how do you encrypt secrets in a way that they are secure and also can be decrypted by zuul?
+But how do you encrypt secrets in a way that they are secure and also can be decrypted by Zuul?

-For this purpose zuul creates its own public/private key pair for each project.
+For this purpose Zuul creates its own public/private key pair for each project.
 Everyone may use the public key to create secrets.
-But only zuul will be able to decrypt these values.
+But only Zuul will be able to decrypt these values.
 To avoid the user to be responsible for the correct encryption there is an zuul-client tool that will do this for you.

 Example: